-Here at SGU, you get LOADS of hands-on experience within the veterinary courses, due to our clinical orientation classes, interactive labs, and opportunities to participate in clubs that hold wet-labs.
+Here at SGU, you get LOADS of hands-on experience within the veterinary courses, due to our clinical orientation classes, interactive labs, anatomy lab, and opportunities to participate in clubs that hold wet-labs.
 I love our international faculty and the diverse experiences they bring to the classroom.

 Since we live amongst a different culture, that presents challenges and opportunities.
 For instance, when SGU holds free One Health-One Medicine clinics, it gives us an opportunity to interact with our community and educate them about animals while learning more about their culture.

 Additionally, I enjoy the fact that we are here for three years and then get to experience a different school for clinical rotations.
 I wonder if I’d grow tired of being at the same school and taking all of my veterinary courses for four years!
 While I’m going to miss the island, I’m excited to return to the states in less than a year.

 Are there any differences in the education you receive at SGU as opposed to a stateside university?

 Since I haven’t been to a stateside school yet, I don’t feel like I can adequately answer this question.
 However, I participated in a Rural Area Veterinary Services trip this summer and met some incredible students from other schools.
 Turns out vet school is hard no matter where you go!

 Do you have any advice for students thinking about attending your SGU vet school?

 If you’re considering it, you already must be somewhat of an adventurous person.
 I love Grenada and SGU, but it’s not for everyone.
 Having the opportunity to live on an island for three years is incredible, but it doesn’t come without some sacrifices.
 Try to participate in the See SGU program.
 I didn’t, but I think that coming to the island and seeing campus before moving here would have eased some of my concerns regarding the transition.